 So I want to share three tips in particular, three tips, techniques, or ideas about how to really develop your own style.
 These are things that have helped me as well as my students hope they’ll help you too.

 The first thing to understand is you really don’t find your style.
 You create it.

 Style doesn’t happen by you going out and making this search through the universe for where your style is.
 Like the children’s book titled, Are You My Mother?
 I’ve been reading that to my granddaughter lately.

 And you know, the little bird goes around going, are you my mother?
 Are you my mother?

-Well, we tend to do that as artists.
-It’s not super effective style happens by your creating it in it.
+Well, we tend to do that as artists and it’s not super effective.
+Style happens by creating it.
 You create it.
-As Terry says right here, it finds you.
+It finds you.
 You create it through the act of painting.
 So you’ve got to paint.